 Aside from aforementioned, I will also share here some cost saving tips which we have utilized during our tour around Sydney, Blue Mountains, and other cities in Australia.
 Hopefully, this post would help lessen the stress (if there is any) which you might encounter during the processing of your application.

-6 Easy Steps on How to Apply for Australian Tourist Visa Online for Filipinos
+How to Apply for Australian Tourist Visa Online in 7 Easy Steps

 Step 1: Create an ImmiAccount at https://online.immi.gov.au/lusc/login prior to your visa application online